 In the MPEG(7) arena an explicit distinction is made in the direction of engaging an information flow for consumption.
 One direction is the pull strategy and the other is the push strategy.
 The pull strategy is defined by the initiative for the information exchange by the consumer or producer (from now on the end-user).
 It is the end-user who decides what to see, hear or interact with.
 In the push scenario, information is pushed or proposed in the direction of the end-user in a proactive manner, preferably because of preferences an end-user has defined regarding this kind of application behaviour.
 The selection of a pull scenario heavily relies on the assumption that an end-user knows what he/she wants to retrieve and is able to navigate though the presented content freely and without barriers.
-This is the domain in which print and vision impaired end-users are set back.
-Most of the content provided is not freely explorable by this category of end-users.
+This is the domain in which print and vision impaired end-users.
 The push strategy on the other hand relies on the availability of a detailed description of the end-users wishes, requirements and interests.
 Next to the 'normal' end-user wishes and preferences, a print and vision impaired end-user can have specific additional requirements.
 A clear centralised overview and a detailed structural knowledge on how to address these issues using technology still needs to be formulated.